apapich/CGenPU/README.rst

    The scheme of the CGenPU learning framework, with a class-conditional generator and an auxiliary classifier (seen in dotted boxes on the right-hand side).
 Solid arrows indicate the flow of data within the framework, while the red dashed lines refer to the flow of labels.
 The framework's output is i) a generator capable of generating artificial positive and negative data, and ii) a binary classifier capable of classifying in positive or negative class.

-The article is available under open access at the following [URL](https://www.sciencedirect.com/science/article/pii/S0957417423005481).
+The article is available under open access at the following `URL <https://www.sciencedirect.com/science/article/pii/S0957417423005481>`_.

 Results CIFAR-10
 --------